DeeNewcum/Perl-Tidy-Guarantee/README.md

 this isn't necessarily a small issue. (however, it's unclear whether source filters ever modify code beyond the file that directly `use`d them, whether their influence ever cascades to "files that use files that use source filters" or beyond)

+# DESCRIPTION

+A guarantee is provided by doing this:

+1. run Perl::Tidy on the desired piece of code
+2. generate the [optree](https://metacpan.org/pod/perloptree) from the before-perltidy-source
+    - (the optree is the "bytecode" that Perl uses internally, and [B::Concise](https://metacpan.org/pod/B%3A%3AConcise) is used to generate its textual representation)
+3. generate the optree from the after-perltidy-source
+4. compare the two optrees, and if a difference is found, then Perl::Tidy::Guarantee declares that Perl::Tidy has created a functional change in the desired piece of code

 # LICENSE